StarRocks/starrocks/docs/en/quick_start/shared-nothing.md

 The data used is provided by NYC OpenData and the National Centers for Environmental Information.

 Both of these datasets are very large, and because this tutorial is intended to help you get exposed to working with StarRocks we are not going to load data for the past 120 years.
-You can run the Docker image and load this data on a machine with 4GB RAM assigned to Docker.
+You can run the Docker image and load this data on a machine with 4 GB RAM assigned to Docker.
 For larger fault-tolerant and scalable deployments we have other documentation and will provide that later.

+---

 ## Prerequisites

 ### Docker

 - [Docker Engine](https://docs.docker.com/engine/install/)
-- 4GB RAM assigned to Docker
+- 4 GB RAM assigned to Docker
-- 10GB free diskspace assigned to Docker
+- 10 GB free disk space assigned to Docker

 ### SQL client